Carly Motors

 Carly Motors is a Dutch motorsports company.
 Carly Motors started tuning racing engines but grew into one of the top teams of the European Touring Car Championship and the Guia Race of Macau between 2001 and 2004.

 History

-Carly Pellinkhof started her chip tuning company in 1979.
+Carly Pellinkhof started her racing career in 1968 and opened her own tuning workshop company in 1979.
 Her company supported the Mercedes-Benz factory supported teams in the Deutsche Tourenwagen Meisterschaft.
 In 1992 Pellinkhof started her own racing team.

 Deutsche Tourenwagen Meisterschaft

 Carly Motors ran a BMW M3 in the 1991 Deutsche Tourenwagen Meisterschaft.
 Entered under Marlboro BMW Dealer Team Cor Euser was the team's sole driver.
 Eusers best result was a thirteenth place at the Norisring.